-Dr. Joel Lowsky is a recent graduate of UNE Online’s Doctor of Education in Transformative Leadership (Ed.D.)
+Dr. Joel Lowsky is a recent graduate of UNE Online’s Doctor of Education (Ed.D.)
 Program.
 We recently spoke with him about his career, his research, and plans for the future.

 I earned my bachelor’s degree in humanistic studies and English literature; two areas for which it’s tough to find a job!
 So I went back to school and earned another diploma, this time in Computer Programming.
 This gave me access to work in the corporate world, in technology.
 I went on to get a great job implementing software at large corporations, but after a few years, I felt that I wanted a more meaningful work experience.